Teen Asks If It Would Be Wrong Not To Give The Cat They’ve Been Looking After For Four Years To “Real” Owners

 Redditors agree:

 Moreover, the concept of ownership and responsibility plays a crucial role in this dynamic.
-According to studies in developmental psychology, children and adolescents often perceive pets as extensions of their identities, leading them to feel a sense of ownership and responsibility.
+Children and adolescents often perceive pets as extensions of their identities, leading them to feel a sense of ownership and responsibility.
 This perception can complicate decisions about whether to return a pet, as seen in the teenager's reluctance to give up the cat.

 Recognizing these emotional stakes can facilitate healthier discussions around pet ownership and responsibilities.